 The outer sole of the shoe offers traction, cushioning, and flexibility.
 Avoid shoes with extremely sticky or thick outer soles since they might cause stumbling and falling.

 The upper half of a child's shoe should be constructed of breathable materials, such as mesh or canvas because their feet tend to sweat a lot.
-Hence, plastic and other artificial materials should be avoided.

 Toddlers' shoes do not require heels.
 It's easier to get started walking with flat outside soles.

 Shoes for toddlers should allow the foot to breathe since their feet perspire heavily.
-Avoid synthetic materials that are unbreathable.

 For toddlers, you may choose a high-top shoe that will stay on foot better than a low-top shoe.

 Shoes with adjustable ankle fasteners made of leather or canvas are more secure, stay on the foot, and fit little feet better.
-To avoid falling, the sole of the shoe should be smooth, like the palm of your hand.

 Because children use a lot of energy walking at this age, choose a lightweight shoe.
 However, in a safe environment, such as indoors, toddlers can go barefoot.
 Shoes for toddlers are sometimes called first walker baby shoes.